All Episodes

 No more.

-Donald Trump and the Republican Party have taken that mantle away and now a key advantage for Democrats historically has gone adios amigos and now there is no party that is the party of the middle class.
+Donald Trump and the Republican Party have taken that mantle away, and now a key advantage for Democrats historically has gone adios amigos, and now there is no party that is the party of the middle class.

 Republicans have completely closed the gap.

-And when you have 10 trillion dollars a new investment that Donald Trump has committed to this country to produce you know manufacturing in automobiles and pharmaceuticals and silicon chips it's no wonder that the Atlanta Fed,
+And when you have $10 trillion a new investment that Donald Trump has committed to this country to produce manufacturing in automobiles and pharmaceuticals and silicon chips, it's no wonder that the Atlanta Fed, which has always had a very good track record, their latest GDP estimate for growth over the first two months of the second quarter is now a booming 4.6%.

-Well the Fed's target is two percent.
+Well, the Fed's target is 2%.

-And consumer confidence is up to a four year high you know so so much for the so-called experts because the experts as per usual have been proven wrong.
+You know, so much for the so-called experts because the experts, as per usual, have been proven wrong.

-Never mind the lower price of gas and the president moving to reverse Biden's restrictions on oil and gas and and Ford Mutt Motor Company reporting a sixteen percent sales increase for May they lost five whatever how many billions of dollars four and a half billion dollars you know trying to to build out an EV plant when they didn't want to ever build electric vehicles.
+Never mind the lower price of gas and the president moving to reverse Biden's restrictions on oil and gas and Ford Motor Company reporting a 16% sales increase for May.

 That's not what their business is.